kyungjae-lee/engineers-notebook/multi-threading/thread-synchronization-thread-safe-highly-concurrent-crud-operations.md

       student_destroy(stud);
       return; /* implies that the current thread will not access stud from this point on */ }
+  ... /* code irrelevant to stud, if any */
   ```

   > In fact, any thread (irrespective of whether that thread is a delete thread or not) in the system who has witnessed the return value of `thread_using_object_done()` is 0 must destroy the corresponding element.
 Why?
 Coming soon!